-Talking While Reading Together: Use the CROWD strategy (complete, recall, open-ended, wh- questions, and distance) to ask different types of questions and begin conversation about the book, passage, or article.
+Talking While Reading Together: Use the CROWD (complete, recall, open-ended, wh- questions, and distance) strategy to ask different types of questions and begin conversation about the book, passage, or article.
+Learn more about the CROWD strategy here.
 Watch Talking While Reading Together.

 Talking and Writing in the Kitchen: Talk and write while planning a meal, discussing a recipe, and writing down the needed ingredients.

 Expand On Observations: Show the child you are listening by expanding on what they have observed (e.g., If the child points out an insect, ask if they can count the legs or find another insect in the yard., If the child comments on how hot or cold it is, show them a thermometer or look up the temperature to talk about degrees in Fahrenheit.).

 How was your day?: Very few children give more than a simple, one word answer when asked this question.
 Try asking more specific questions with additional follow- up questions to increase the amount of turns taken in a conversation.

 - Who did you play with today?
 Tell me what you did with them.